 Having dyslexia means that you may need support with things like reading, writing or remembering at school.
 If you’re struggling at school because of having dyslexia, then Rachel – a Young Ambassador for Dyslexia Scotland – knows just how you might be feeling.
 Rachel shares some things that teachers may have said to you that can be just SO not what you need to hear.
-She’s also got great tips to help you understand ways that your teachers CAN help you.
+She’s also got great tips to help you understand ways that your teachers CAN help support you with your dyslexia.

 Rachel is on a mission to help change people’s thoughts about what it means to be dyslexic – check out this film and you’ll start seeing dyslexia differently.
 Rachel wants you to know that with the right support and hard work, you can achieve anything.

 Things that teachers sometimes say that aren’t helpful:

 - Read more carefully….the answer is in the passage

 - Hurry up

 - You just need to try a wee bit harder

 1 in every 10 people has dyslexia.
 It often runs in families.